 Best Tech City #8: Seattle

 Seattle is the largest tech hub in the Pacific Northwest and home to some of the biggest companies in the world.
 Today, tech drives Seattle’s economy—nearly half of all office jobs in the city are technology related.
-With such a strong tech sector, it’s no surprise that Seattle is a top destination for aspiring tech workers.
+With such a strong tech sector, it’s no surprise that Seattle is one of the best places for tech jobs and a top destination for aspiring tech workers.

 Seattle Tech Scene

-Seattle’s tech scene makes it one of the top cities for tech workers, with a growth rate of nearly 28% in 2018.
-Over 165,000 residents work in the local tech industry, earning an average salary of $130,915.
+Seattle’s tech scene makes it one of the top cities for tech workers, with tech jobs expecting to grow by 2.5% in the next year and by 8.7% by 2026.
+Over 165,000 residents work in the local tech industry, earning an average salary of $131,392.
 Tech is so pervasive in Seattle that the industry occupies 42% of all office space in the city.

 Learn to Code in Seattle